[Coronavirus] EU Commission 'surprised' by Belgian travel ban extension

 EU countries agreed earlier this year that non-essential travel to 'red' and 'dark-red' areas on their coronavirus map (500 cases per 100,000 people) should not be banned, but only discouraged.

-In a letter, the commission called on the six EU countries to replace travel bans with more targeted measures, such as testing, isolation or quarantine strategies, in order to ensure a coordinated approach on border restrictions.
+In a letter, the commission called on the six EU countries to replace travel bans with more targeted measures, such as testing, isolation or quarantine strategies, pointing out that restrictions should be proportionate.

 "The commission's position has not changed and is very clear.
 We do not believe that a ban on travel respects that principle and we have asked Belgium to replace it with more targeted measures," a commission spokesperson said on Monday (8 March).